Clubs and Children's University

-At Leigh Beck Infant Academy we are a fully supportive partner of the Essex Children’s University.
+At LAcademy we are a fully supportive partner of the Essex Children’s University.

 The Essex Children's University™ is a part of the national Children's University™ organisation that provides 7 to 14 year olds (and 5 and 6 year olds learning with their families) with exciting and innovative learning activities and experiences outside normal school hours.